jblindsay/whitebox-tools/readme.txt

 python3 wb_runner.py

-Or, if Python 3 is the default Python intepreter:
+Or, if Python 3 is the default Python interpreter:

 python wb_runner.py